 In short, CIIST should be the knowledge node at Chalmers around innovation and sustainability transition, offering interactive knowledge support to transitional developments that Chalmers and its partners continuously are engaged in.
 The aim is sustainability and the tools are knowledge, education, innovation and entrepreneurship.

 CIIST will host the 8th International Sustainability Transitions Conference in Gothenburg 18–21 June 2017.
-Read more at IST 2017 and submit an abstract before December 10th!
+The conference is now open for registration.
+Read more and register at IST 2017.

 Dr. Maja Göpel, Head of Berlin Office at the Wuppertal Institute for Climate, Environment and Energy and Derk Loorbach, director of DRIFT and Professor of Socio-economic Transitions at the Faculty of Social Science at Erasmus University Rotterdam, will visit CIIST on January 24.
 Together with Professor John Holmberg, Physical Resource theory at Chalmers, they will give a seminar on the role of Leadership and Learning in sustainability transitions research.
 The seminar focus on issues such as the role of leadership and learning to support pro-active real world transitions and what a ‘transformative leadership’ entail on an international, national and local level.
 What does it mean for business, academy and civil society?